 The plant contains a toxin that is harmful to many predators.
 This toxin helps protect the monarch butterfly from being eaten.

-Unfortunately, habitat loss and the use of pesticides have led to a decline in Asclepias populations, which has had a significant impact on the monarch butterfly population.
+Unfortunately, habitat loss and the use of pesticides have led to a decline in milkweed populations, which has had a significant impact on the monarch butterfly population.
 In the last 20 years, the monarch butterfly population in North America has decreased by 90%.
-By planting a milkweed plant in your own garden, you can help reverse the fortune of these beautiful insects!
+By planting a milkweed plant in your garden, you can help reverse the fortune of these beautiful insects!

 Hardiness |